harryhancock/PolyGlot_AcousticBiologists/README.md

 ## Authors
-This version of Polyglot was extended as part of the Acoustic Biologist's team submission to the Gainforest Ecohackathon in 2024.
+This version of Polyglot was extended as part of the Acoustic Biologist's team submission to the GainForest Ecohackathon in 2024.

 ### Original Credits
 This version of Polyglot was extended as part of Kiran Deol's 2023 Google Summer of Code project, mentored by [Oskar Elek](http://elek.pub) and [Jasmine Otto](https://jazztap.github.io) and is hosted as part of PolyPhy hub of bio-inspired data science tools.